Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

 ### 4 - Edit conf/params.conf configuration file with a text editor (like Vi, Nano etc)
 #### For <u>Scenario A (Before creating an HDInsight cluster)</u>, tool expects you to supply the values to the parameters below in conf/params.conf file:
-  - VM_RG_NAME : Resource Group name you have placed VM in
+  - VM_RG_NAME : Resource Group name of the Ubuntu VM
   - PRIMARY_STORAGE : Primary storage acount name (without .blob.core.windows.net , .dfs.core.windows.net etc).
   - SECONDARY_STORAGE : Secondary storage acount name if you will use.
 If not, leave empty
-  - KAFKA_REST_PROXY : If you are going to create a <a href="https://docs.microsoft.com/en-us/azure/hdinsight/kafka/rest-proxy">Kafka Rest Proxy enabled Kafka cluster</a>, change it to "True", else leave it as "False"
   - AMBARIDB/HIVEDB/OOZIEDB : Azure SQL Server names for your custom AMBARIDB/HIVEDB/OOZIEDB servers.
 If you are going to use default AMBARIDB/HIVEDB/OOZIEDB metastore supplied by HDInsight, leave it empty
+  - KAFKA_REST_PROXY : If you are going to create a <a href="https://docs.microsoft.com/en-us/azure/hdinsight/kafka/rest-proxy">Kafka Rest Proxy enabled Kafka cluster</a>, change it to "True", else leave it as "False"
   - KV1 : If you are going to use <a href="https://docs.microsoft.com/en-us/azure/hdinsight/disk-encryption">Bring Your Own Key (BYOK)</a>, put your Azure KeyVault name here .
 If not, leave it empty

    If you are going to use <a href="https://docs.microsoft.com/en-us/azure/hdinsight/domain-joined/hdinsight-security-overview">Enterprise Security Pack (ESP)</a>: